stilldavid/userland-book/literary_problem/index.md

 <!-- end -->

 ...but it's a start.
 I can see paths to the files I have to check, and usually a first line.
+Since I use a fancy text editor, I can just go down the list opening each file in a new window and copying the stuff I'm interested in to a new file.

 This is good enough for government work, but what if instead of jumping around between hundreds of files, I'd rather read everything in one file and just weed out the bad ones as I go?

     $ cat `grep -ril '<freeverse>' ~/p1k3/archives` > ~/possible_poems_full

 This probably bears some explaining.  `grep` is still doing all the real work here.
-The only difference from before is that `-l` tells grep to just list any files it finds which contain a match.
+The main difference from before is that `-l` tells grep to just list any files it finds which contain a match.

     `grep -ril '<freeverse>' ~/p1k3/archives`

 Notice those backticks around the grep command?
 This part is a little trippier.
-It turns out that if you put backticks around a fragment, the shell will execute what's inside the ticks as a command of its own, and then replace them with the output of that command.
-So what we're really saying is something
+It turns out that if you put backticks around something in a command, it'll get executed and replaced with its result, which in turn gets executed as part of the larger command.
+So what we're really saying is something like:
-like:

     $ cat [all of the files in the blog directory with <freeverse> in them]